mvwi/TheLightningList/README.md

 ## Lightning Investors

-Groups and individuals who have invested in Lightning-based or Lightning-related companies.
+Raising funding?
+These firms and individuals have a history of investing in Lightning-based or Lightning-related companies.

 - [Abstract Ventures](https://www.abstractvc.com/)
 - [AXA Venture Partners](https://www.axavp.com/)